awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

  *table\_name*
 The name of a table to vacuum\.
 If you don't specify a table name, the vacuum operation applies to all tables in the current database\.
 You can specify any permanent or temporary user\-created table\.
 The command isn't meaningful for other objects, such as views and system tables\.
  If you include the TO *threshold* PERCENT parameter, a table name is required\.

+RECLUSTER *tablename*  <a name="vacuum-recluster"></a>
+Sorts the portions of the table that are unsorted\.
+Portions of the table that are already sorted by automatic table sort are left intact\.
+This command doesn't merge the newly sorted data with the sorted region\.
+It also doesn't reclaim all space that is marked for deletion\.
+When this command completes, the table might not appear fully sorted, as indicated by the `unsorted` field in SVV\_TABLE\_INFO\.
+ We recommend that you use VACUUM RECLUSTER for large tables with frequent ingestion and queries that access only the most recent data\.
+ VACUUM RECLUSTER isn't supported with TO threshold PERCENT\.
+If RECLUSTER is used, a table name is required\.
+VACUUM RECLUSTER isn't supported on tables with interleaved sort keys and tables with ALL distribution style\.

+ *table\_name*
+The name of a table to vacuum\.
+You can specify any permanent or temporary user\-created table\.
+The command isn't meaningful for other objects, such as views and system tables\.

  TO *threshold* PERCENT
 A clause that specifies the threshold above which VACUUM skips the sort phase and the target threshold for reclaiming space in the delete phase\.
 The *sort threshold* is the percentage of total rows that are already in sort order for the specified table prior to vacuuming\.
 The *delete threshold* is the minimum percentage of total rows not marked for deletion after vacuuming\.